chombo-discharge/chombo-discharge/doc/sphinx/source/Control.rst

 Controlling output
 ------------------

-PlasmaC comes with controls for adjusting output.
-Through the :ref:`Chap:plasma_engine` class the user may adjust the option ``plasma_engine.output_directory`` to adjust where output files will be placed.
+`PlasmaC` comes with controls for adjusting output.
+Through the :ref:`Chap:plasma_engine` class the user may adjust the option ``plasma_engine.output_directory`` to specify where output files will be placed.
+This directory is relative to the location where the application is run.
 If this directory does not exist, PlasmaC does it's best at creating it.
-In addition, it will create three more directories
+In addition, it will create four more directories

 * :file:`output_directory/plt` contains all plot files.
 * :file:`output_directory/chk` contains all checkpoint files, which are used for restarting.